HoodLum-1/phonebook-web-app/README.md

 # Phonebook

+A simple phonebook web page that loads contacts into a table.
+The columns are all sortable and filterable.
+Minimum functionality includes: view all contacts, create a new contact, update contact, delete a contact.

 ## Assumptions:
 - You have the docker engine installed and running
 - You have mysql installed and running